With Christmas and New Year’s Day falling on weekends, how do the upcoming public holidays impact your penalty rates?

 Public holidays occurring during a period of annual leave

-If a public holiday occurs during your annual leave, you are taken not to be on paid annual leave on that public holiday.
-Instead you receive the public holiday entitlement appropriate to the enterprise agreement for the workplace, and that day is not deducted from your accrued annual leave.
+If a public holiday occurs during your annual leave, you will receive the public holiday entitlement appropriate to the enterprise agreement for the workplace, and that day is not deducted from your accrued annual leave.

 Personal leave (sick leave /carers leave) on a public holiday

-If you take personal leave on a public holiday, you are taken not to be on personal leave on that public holiday.
-Instead the day would be viewed as a public holiday not required to work and not deducted from personal leave.
+If you take personal leave on a public holiday, the day would be viewed as a public holiday not required to work and not deducted from personal leave.